stwater20/taiwan-security-deadlines/README.md

 1. The simplest option: a date and time in ISO format.
 Example: `["2017-08-19 23:59"]` (Note that you need to wrap even a single deadline in a list).
-2. If a deadline is rolling, you can use a template date, just substitute the year with `%y` and the year before the conference with `%Y`.
+2. If a deadline is rolling, you can use a template date, just substitute the year with `%y` and the year before the activity with `%Y`.
 Example:
-   `["%y-01-15 23:59"]` means there is a deadline on the 15th January in the same year as the conference.
+   `["%y-01-15 23:59"]` means there is a deadline on the 15th January in the same year as the activity.
 2. A list of (1) or (2).
-Example of two rolling deadlines, with one in the end of October in the year prior to the conference year, and the second in the end of February in the same year as the conference:
+Example of two rolling deadlines, with one in the end of October in the year prior to the activity year, and the second in the end of February in the same year as the activity:
   ```
   - "%Y-10-31 23:59"
   - "%y-02-28 23:59"